 If employees want to waive the company’s health insurance, make sure you provide a waiver for them to sign indicating this choice.
 These waivers are particularly important, as they can be your safety net in case of an audit.
-If there’s no proof that an eligible employee waived a valid offer of health insurance, you can get penalized as if you hadn’t even made an offer.
+If there’s no proof that an eligible employee waived a valid offer of health insurance it will be difficult to demonstrate you made an offer.

-And the threat of fines is real.
-The IRS has begun sending letters to ALEs as a way to identify and penalize those employers who did not provide MEC to eligible employees, as laid out under the ACA’s employer shared responsibility provisions.
+Remember, the threat of fines is real, as the IRS continues to send letters to ALEs in order to identify and penalize those employers who did not provide affordable coverage of minimum value to eligible employees.
 With ACA enforcement underway, thorough documentation of all offers of coverage and employee waivers is essential.

 Don’t get dinged during open enrollment

-Like most significant moments in health care compliance, open enrollment is often tricky for employers, and only made trickier by the inconsistent rhetoric coming from Capitol Hill.
+Like most significant moments in health care compliance, open enrollment is often complicated for employers, and only made more complicated by the inconsistent rhetoric coming from Capitol Hill.
 While not much has changed from an organizational standpoint, confusion has certainly ratcheted up due to the lack of communication and open enrollment advertising on the individual markets.

-Overall, the advice stays the same: Continue reporting as usual, keep a good paper trail, and don’t let the confusion distract you from your ultimate compliance goals.
+Overall, the advice remains the same: Continue reporting as usual, keep a good paper trail, and don’t let the confusion distract you from your ultimate compliance goals.